Table of contents

 Since WordPress powers +60 million websites, hosting for WordPress is big business.
 With that said there are many hosting companies out there but which offer the best WordPress hosting service?
 Here I look at higher end hosting for people who are becoming more serious with their websites and I’ll finish with a highly rated affordable option for people just getting started or wanting to support more domains at an affordable price.

-Here are my favourite WordPress hosting companies in order of how I rate them but before we go into the details of each hosting company, ask yourself this question.
+Here are my favorite WordPress hosting companies in order of how I rate them but before we go into the details of each hosting company, ask yourself this question.